SwedbankPay/developer.swedbankpay.com/_includes/payment-order-unscheduled.md

 products) have to perform a [Capture][payment-order-capture] request later on to complete the unscheduled purchase.
 You can also [Cancel][payment-order-cancel] it if needed.

+{% else %}

+## After The Unscheduled Purchase

+Please remember that the `unscheduled` request will reserve the amount, but not charge it.
+You will (i.e. when you are ready to ship purchased physical products) have to perform a [Capture][old-payment-order-capture] request later on to complete the unscheduled purchase.
+You can also [Cancel][old-payment-order-cancel] it if needed.

+{% endif %}

 ## Unscheduled Request